Updated: May 13th, 2026

 - Spend time with people who share your goals.
 I’m definitely not suggesting that you replace your entire friend group just because they don’t have the same health goals.
 But if you do find that your current circle struggles to relate to what you’re going through, consider reaching out to someone who you know is more on the same path as you, or even looking for local meetup groups centered around fitness or healthy lifestyle activities.

 - Suggest a new (healthy) activity or restaurant.
-If you’re in the habit of spending all of your time with friends at the bar, or going to a less healthy neighborhood restaurant with your spouse, it might be worth shaking it up and suggesting something more aligned with your goals.
+If you’re in the habit of spending all of your time with friends at the bar, or going to a neighborhood restaurant that specializes in fried food with your spouse, it might be worth shaking it up and suggesting something more aligned with your goals.
 You may find that your loved ones have been wanting to live healthier, too!

 - Practice mindful eating.
 Now that you know how much your partner’s habits, words, and attitudes can influence your eating habits, make a practice out of stopping to consider whether you’re eating something because it’s what you want to do, or whether one of these other factors may be at play.

-- Talk to your partner about it.
-Your partner (or other person in your life) may have no idea how they’re affecting your progress, or what they can do to help.
+- Talk about it.
+The people in your life may have no idea how they’re affecting your progress, or what they can do to help.
 Have an honest and open conversation with the people in your life, and let them know how they can support you.

 - Make a plan together.
 If you and your partner have different eating styles or diets, there are plenty of ways to make it work, with a little bit of planning and creativity.
 Sit down together and work on a meal plan for the week that allows for easy substitutions and meets both of your goals.